omnigres/omnigres/extensions/omni_python/docs/intro.md

 def handle(req: omni_httpd.HTTPRequest) -> omni_httpd.HTTPOutcome:
     return app_(req)
 ```

+!!! tip "Tip"

+    Note: We use `plpy` for now, but we should use DB API compatible APIs and/or other
+    frameworks (such as SQLAlchemy) which will be available very soon.

 5. Make sure to add port mapping for 5000 when running Omnigres via Docker.
 ```shell